girdenis-p/nc-news/README.md

 ### Running the app locally

-To run the app on localhost, you can use the pre-defined react script by running:
+To run the app on localhost, you can use the pre-defined Create React App script by running:
 ```
   $ npm start
 ```